-- (b) Audit: for the purpose of this Section of this ISA (UK and Ireland), the term audit refers both to an engagement to report on the financial statements of a regulated entity and to an engagement to provide a report on other matters specified by statute or by a regulator undertaken in the capacity of auditor. - (c) Auditor: the term 'auditor' should be interpreted in accordance with the requirements of the Acts.
-Guidance on its interpretation is contained in Practice Notes relating to each area of the financial sector to which the duty applies.

-- (d) Material significance: the term 'material significance' requires interpretation in the context of the specific legislation applicable to the regulated entity.
+- 9. For purposes of this Section of ISA (UK) 250, the following terms have the meanings attributed below: - (a) The Act(s) Means those Acts that give rise to a duty to report to a regulator.
+For example, in the UK, this includes the Audit Regulation, the Financial Services and Markets Act 2000, the Financial Services Act 2012 and regulations made under those Acts, and any future legislation including provisions relating to the duties of auditors similar to those contained in that statute. - (b) Audit For the purpose of this Section of ISA (UK) 250, the term "audit" refers both to an engagement to report on the financial statements of a regulated entity and to an engagement to provide a report on other matters specified by statute or by a regulator undertaken in the capacity of auditor. - (c) Auditor The term "auditor" should be interpreted in accordance with the requirements of the Acts.
+Guidance on its interpretation is contained in Practice Notes relating to each area of the financial sector to which the duty applies. - (d) Material significance The term "material significance" requires interpretation in the context of the specific legislation applicable to the regulated entity.
 A matter or group of matters is normally of material significance to a regulator's functions when, due either to its nature or its potential financial impact, it is likely of itself to require investigation by the regulator.
-Further guidance on the interpretation of the term in the context of specific legislation is contained in Practice Notes dealing with the rights and duties of auditors of regulated entities to report direct to regulators. - (e) Regulated entity: an individual, company or other type of entity authorised to carry on business in the financial sector which is subject to statutory regulation. - (f) Regulator: such persons as are empowered by the Act to regulate business in the financial sector.
-The term includes the Financial Services Authority (FSA), Irish Financial Services Regulatory Authority (IFSRA) and such other bodies as may be so empowered in future legislation. - (g) 'Tipping off' involves a disclosure that is likely to prejudice any investigation into suspected money laundering which might arise from a report being made to a regulatory authority1.
+Further guidance on the interpretation of the term in the context of specific legislation is contained in Practice Notes dealing with the rights and duties of auditors of regulated entities to report direct to regulators. - (e) Regulated entity An individual, company or other type of entity which is: - (i) Authorized to carry on business in the financial sector which is subject to statutory regulation; or

+Regulation (EU) No 537/2014 of the European Parliament and of the Council of 16 April 2014.

+- (ii) A public interest entity.2 - (f) Regulator Such persons as are empowered by the Act(s) to regulate the entity.
+The term includes the Financial Conduct Authority, the Prudential Regulation Authority, and such other bodies as may be so empowered in future legislation. - (g) "Tipping off" Involves a disclosure that is likely to prejudice any investigation into suspected money laundering which might arise from a report being made to a regulatory authority.
 Money laundering involves an act which conceals, disguises, converts, transfers, removes, uses, acquires or possesses property which constitutes or represents a benefit from criminal conduct.